 In addition, restrictions implemented by OFAC could limit our ability to sell to, or transact with, restricted individuals, entities or countries.
 Adding companies as restricted parties and subjecting companies to heightened export control restrictions may encourage those companies to seek substitute products from competitors whose products are not subject to these restrictions or to develop their own products.
 We cannot predict whether or when any changes will be made that eliminate or decrease these limitations on our ability to sell products and provide services to these customers.
-Additionally, other existing and prospective customers may be added as restricted parties and/or be subjected to trade restrictions and additional end uses may be identified for further restrictions, and such actions may result in other indirect impacts that cannot be quantified, including the imposition of additional trade restrictions on our ability to sell and ship to customers could have a significant adverse effect on our business and consolidated financial statements.
+Additionally, other existing and prospective customers may be added as restricted parties and/or be subjected to trade restrictions and additional end uses may be identified for further restrictions, and such actions may result in other indirect impacts that cannot be quantified, including the imposition of additional trade restrictions on our business by the United States, China or other countries.
+Restrictions on our ability to sell and ship to customers could have a significant adverse effect on our business and consolidated financial statements.